- OpenAPI specification: Upload an OpenAPI definition to expose your API endpoints as tools for WRITER Agent.

 - Select Save to apply your changes

-When editing a custom connector, you cannot change the OpenAPI specification or authentication type.
-To use a different specification, create a new custom connector.
+When editing a custom connector, you cannot change the connector type (OpenAPI specification or MCP server), the uploaded specification, or the authentication type.
+To use a different specification or connector type, create a new custom connector.

 Delete a custom connector